 Inclusive Economy for a Just East Bay

 EBCF’s vision of an inclusive, fair, and just East Bay is rooted in the notion of equal opportunity for all.
 However, we know well that structural barriers prevent this vision from being a reality.
 This has precluded some communities from accessing the same economic opportunity and prosperity enjoyed by many of their neighbors.
-To create a truly inclusive economy, the foundation is seeking to raise resources, fund social movement organizations and to effect policy and systems change that move us closer to an economy that works for all.
+To create a truly inclusive economy, the foundation is supporting community-led solutions.

 An Inclusive Economy provides equitable opportunities for good jobs, entrepreneurship, and career pathways, particularly for underserved communities.
 We aspire to live in an East Bay with vibrant, resilient communities, strong local economies, and thriving industries that contribute to a sustainable environment, and the health, well-being, and prosperity of its residents.